Alfred Hitchcock Collectors Guide: Murder! and Mary (1930/1931)

 Phyllis Konstam (hidden), Herbert Marshall, Edward Chapman and Alfred Hitchcock (foreground) on the set of (Murder!
 (1930)

-In the director’s cameo, he’s walking past house number 13, surely a subtle nod to his unfinished first film.
+In the director’s customary cameo, he’s walking past house number 13, surely a subtle nod to his unfinished first film.
 But why’s that errant spotlight in the frame?
-Answer below.
+Here’s the answer.

 Despite various authors repeating the claim the pair’s Enter Sir John was adapted for the stage, according to film historian Charles Barr in English Hitchcock (1999), there’s no record of that ever happening.
 The rumour seems to have come about due to Dane also being a successful playwright and the fact that as the book is set within the world of the theatre, the films naturally come across as if they were play adaptations.
 Much like the oft-repeated falsities of The Mountain Eagle being renamed in the US, or Nita Naldi’s supposed appearance in The Pleasure Garden, the Murder!-play misapprehension has been perpetuated by numerous lazy authors and non-existent fact checking.
 For all that, Enter Sir John did at least spawn a rare 1932 sequel titled, somewhat predictably, Re-enter Sir John, and the pair collaborated on one other novel, 1930’s equally rare Printer’s Devil (US: Author Unknown).